DataDog/integrations-core/solr/README.md

 #### Note

 List of filters is only supported in Datadog Agent > 5.3.0.
-If you are using an older version, please use singletons and multiple `include` statements instead.
+If you are using an older version, use singletons and multiple `include` statements instead.

     # Datadog Agent > 5.3.0
       conf: